Frédéric Boutet: An Investigation (complete)

 M. Bettoneau reappeared on the fifth day.
 Denise, warned, met him as he crossed the threshold of Yvonne’s house.
 She trembled, tortured in her anguish, and asked:

 “Ah, monsieur!
 What have you learned?
-Tell at once!”
+Tell me at once!”

 “Madame, be wholly reassured.
 M. Gaston Cartier, your husband, when away from you, works at his desk all day.
 He has just purchased a factory in the suburbs and is making it ready.
-I know everything…the affair to an outside observer offers some interest…”
+I know everything.
+The matter to an outside observer does offer some interest…”